material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 3: Start a transaction and commit it

-Plans must be added to a transaction.
+Plans are added to a transaction.
+Plans are often added in relation to a specific target.

 A transaction must be committed to a Runtime in order for it to take affect.
-Transactions allow Plans to be associated with targets.

     transaction = Transaction()
     transaction.add(animation, circleView)